coala/coala/docs/Developers/Writing_Native_Bears.rst

 There are two kinds of bears:

 - LocalBears, which only perform analysis on each file itself
-- GlobalBears, which are project wide, like the GitCommitBear
+- GlobalBears, which are project-wide, like the GitCommitBear

-A bear can communicate with the user via two ways:
+A bear can communicate with the user in two ways:

 -  Via log messages
 -  Via results

-Log messages will be logged according to the users settings and are usually used if something goes wrong.
-However you can use debug for providing development related debug information since it will not be shown to the user by default.
+Log messages will be logged according to the user's settings and are usually used if something goes wrong.
+However, you can use debug for providing development related debug information since it will not be shown to the user by default.
 If error/failure messages are used, the bear is expected not to continue analysis.